vrbaj/differential_evolution/README.md

 # Differential evolution algorithm
 This library aims to simplify the usage of differential evolution algorithm and enables effective comparison of various versions.
 Various standard testing and population diversity measurement functions are also implemented.
-Only binomial crossover is implemented so far.
+Only binomial crossover is implemented so far, exponential crossover will be implemented soon.

-## Implemented version of differential evolution
+## Implemented mutation strategies
 - DE/rand/1
 - DE/rand/2
 - DE/best/1